wikimedia/operations-puppet/modules/admin/README.md

 IRC (definitely if not registered/identified with nickserv) RT-only (because it can be emailed)

-Add the ''realname'' of the user (most labs accounts don't have a real name set)
+Add the ''realname'' of the user (most Wikimedia developer accounts don't have a real name set).

 Add the ''email'' address of the users:
 - If the user is WMF staff use the email address of their Google account